 The protein encoded by this gene belongs to the aldo/keto reductase (AKR) superfamily and AKR7 family, which are involved in the detoxification of aldehydes and ketones.
 The AKR7 family consists of 3 genes that are present in a cluster on the p arm of chromosome 1.
 This protein, thought to be localized in the golgi, catalyzes the NADPH-dependent reduction of succinic semialdehyde to the endogenous neuromodulator, gamma-hydroxybutyrate.
-It may also function as a detoxication enzyme in the reduction of aflatoxin B1 and 2-carboxybenzaldehyde. [provided by RefSeq, Oct 2011]
+It may also function as a detoxication enzyme in the reduction of aflatoxin B1 and 2-carboxybenzaldehyde.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Mar 2016]

 GeneCards Summary for AKR7A2 Gene

-AKR7A2 (Aldo-Keto Reductase Family 7, Member A2 (Aflatoxin Aldehyde Reductase)) is a Protein Coding gene.
-Diseases associated with AKR7A2 include succinic semialdehyde dehydrogenase deficiency and urinary schistosomiasis.
-Among its related pathways are Biological oxidations and Naphthalene metabolism.
+AKR7A2 (Aldo-Keto Reductase Family 7 Member A2) is a Protein Coding gene.
+Diseases associated with AKR7A2 include Pancreatic Cystadenoma and Gamma-Amino Butyric Acid Metabolism Disorder.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Naphthalene metabolism.
 GO annotations related to this gene include electron carrier activity and phenanthrene-9,10-epoxide hydrolase activity.
-An important paralog of this gene is KCNAB2.
+An important paralog of this gene is AKR7L.